6 Unique Garden Tours in Sonoma County

 Garden Valley Ranch in Petaluma, California

-Features of this stunning property includes a Gertrude Jekyll-type display border of roses, perennials, shrubs, and annuals arranged in color sequence; a Pond Garden with a koi pond, 100 varieties of hydrangeas, and 30 of magnolia; a Fragrance Garden; and a nursery that (when fully stocked) sells more than 400 varieties of roses.
+Features of this stunning property include display roses, perennials, and annuals arranged in color sequence; a Pond Garden with koi, 100 varieties of hydrangeas, 30 varieties of magnolia; a Fragrance Garden; and a nursery that sells more than 400 varieties of roses.

 Occidental Arts & Ecology Center, Occidental

-This 80-acre research, demonstration, and advocacy center aims to re-nourish the Earth’s soil and restore biodiversity by teaching people how to create “permaculture” gardens.
-Designed for sustainability and subsistence, this style of garden seeks to mimic a successful natural ecosystem, regularly repleting its own soil with organic matter and enabling communities to live off its produce without the use of pesticides.
+This 80-acre research and demonstration center aims to re-nourish the Earth’s soil by teaching how to create “permaculture” gardens.
+Designed for sustainability and subsistence, this style of garden mimics successful natural ecosystems by regularly replenishing its own soil and enabling communities to live off its produce without the use of pesticides.

 Sculpture Garden at the Museum of Sonoma County, Santa Rosa